animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-When a `ClientCache`, a Pool, and a proxy-based Region are all defined but not explicitly identified, {sdg-name} resolves the references automatically, as the following example shows:
+When a `ClientCache`, a Pool, and a proxy-based Region are all defined but not explicitly identified, Spring Data for GemFire resolves the references automatically, as the following example shows:

 </div>